 - 2. Clearly mark the work area.

-- 3. Make sure that the Trigger is in the off-position, then plug the tool in.
+- 3. Make sure that the Trigger is in the off-position, then plug the tool into an outlet on a circuit rated to 20 amps.

 - 4. Set the bit against the work area.

 CAUTION!
 Keep power cord away from moving machines.